wormhole-foundation/wormhole/DEVELOP.md

 After installing all dependencies, just run `tilt up`.
 Whenever you modify a file, the devnet is automatically rebuilt and a rolling update is done.

+Watch pod status in your cluster: `kubectl get pod -A -w`.

 Once you're done, press Ctrl-C. Run `tilt down` to tear down the devnet.